tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

 A Javascript program is read top-to-bottom, left-to-right.
 This is known as the **execution sequence**.
-Programming involves manipulating the execution sequnce in order to achive specific computational tasks.
+Programming involves manipulating the execution sequence in order to achieve specific computational tasks.

 ## Statements
 JS statements are made up of: